 A major portion of total compensation for our Named Executive Officers is placed at risk through annual and long-term incentives tied to the achievement of performance metrics.
-As shown in the Summary Compensation Table, in fiscal 2017, the sum of restricted stock/unit awards, annual incentive compensation (under the heading "Non-Equity Incentive Plan Compensation" in the Summary Compensation Table) and bonus, if any, represented between 73% and 80% of the total compensation for the Named Executive Officers.
-We believe that this combination of incentives has worked well for the Company and its stockholders as evidenced by, among other things, the Company's record net sales of approximately \$12.5 billion in fiscal 2017 (an increase of approximately 7.7% over the prior fiscal year ended December 31, 2016 ("fiscal 2016"), which consisted of 5.1% growth in internally generated sales, offset by a 1.5% decrease due to the impact from an extra week of sales in 2016, 3.6% growth from acquisitions and 0.5% growth in reported sales related to foreign currency exchange).
+As shown in the Summary Compensation Table, in fiscal 2018, the sum of restricted stock/unit awards, annual incentive compensation (under the heading "Non-Equity Incentive Plan Compensation") and bonus, if any, represented between 70% and 75% of the total compensation for the Named Executive Officers (other than Ms. Prange who separated from the Company on April 23, 2018).
+We believe that this combination of incentives has worked well for the Company and its stockholders as evidenced by, among other things, the Company's net sales of approximately \$13.2 billion in fiscal 2018 (an increase of approximately 5.9% over the prior fiscal year ended December 30, 2017 ("fiscal 2017"), which consisted of 3.4% growth in internally generated sales, 1.8% growth from acquisitions and 0.7% growth in reported sales related to foreign currency exchange).